All Episodes

 We're not.

-Obama is extra constitutionally.
+Obama is extra-constitutional.

 He doesn't have the power to do what he's doing unless nobody challenges him on it, and nobody is.

-they is even He's just not implementing some of the bad parts of it.
+He's just not implementing some of the bad parts of it.

-So the idea that we're gonna sit here and enforce this thing and strictly enforce it and have it implemented, and people see how rotten it is.
+So the idea that we're going to sit here and enforce this thing and strictly enforce it and have it implemented, people see how rotten it is, Obama's doing everything he can to delay that till long after he's gone.

 So while all this is going on, what are the Democrats doing?